scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Resistance to partitioning

 Partitioning occurs when a network splits into two because of link failures.
 Partitioning of the global SCION inter-domain network is much less likely to happen, thanks to its path awareness that exposes multiple paths between SCION ASes.
-Even during failures there is no special failure mode required as ASes can always switch to already known paths that use other links.
+Even during failures there is no special failure mode required as SCION ASes can always switch to already known paths that use other links.

 Recovering from a partitioned network is also seamless as only coarse time synchronization between the partitions is required to resume normal operation and move forward with updates of the cryptographic material. [](#clock-inaccuracy) further describes the impact of time synchronization and path discovery time.

 ## Communication Protocol

-All communication between the Control Services in different ASes is expressed in terms of RPC remote procedure calls.
+All communication between the Control Services in different SCION ASes is expressed in terms of RPC remote procedure calls.
 Service interfaces and messages are defined in the Protocol Buffer "proto3" interface definition language (for details, see {{proto3}}).

 The RPC messages are transported via {{Connect}}'s RPC protocol that carries messages over HTTP/3 (see {{RFC9114}})), which in turn uses QUIC/UDP ({{RFC9000}}) as a transport layer.
 Connect is backwardly compatible with {{gRPC}} which is supported but deprecated.